-Academics still in the research stages, might qualify for government grants for equipment and staff (graduate students and technicians) salaries.
+Academics still in the research stages might qualify for government grants for equipment and staff salaries (graduate students and technicians).

-There are grants available for academic collaborations with industry to facilitate invention commercialization (eg. in Canada, IRAP funds a large number of collaborative biotech projects).
-In the USA, funding from the National Institutes of Health (NIH) comes with certain data sharing policies that must be followed.
+There are grants available for academic collaborations with industry to facilitate invention commercialization (e.g., in Canada, IRAP funds a large number of collaborative biotech projects).
+In the U.S. funding from the National Institutes of Health (NIH) comes with certain data sharing policies that must be followed.

-Universities that have recognized the potential of their research programs have organizations to help commercialize the discoveries of their scientists (eg. Emtech Bio, a collaborative organization formed by Emory and Georgia Tech Universities, mentioned in my case study on GeoVax).
+Universities that have recognized the potential of their research programs have organizations to help commercialize the discoveries of their scientists, such as Emtech Bio, a collaborative organization formed by Emory and Georgia Tech Universities.

-A typical Angel Investor will demand a larger share of the company than friends/family, thus more control.
+A typical angel investor will demand a larger share of the company than friends or family, thus more control.
 However, you might actually benefit from their experience and advice.
-Angels know what they are up against and you risk less in terms of personal relationships by taking this route.
+Angels know what they are up against, and you risk less in terms of personal relationships by taking this route.

-The VC will also rally around the business, helping with management, promoting it and providing contacts, to protect their investment, which can often be up to several million dollars.
-A VC will help you identify potential milestones and set a course towards achieving them.
+The VC will also rally around the business, helping with management, promotion, and providing contacts to protect their investment, which can often be up to several million dollars.
+A VC will help you identify potential milestones and set a course toward achieving them.

 Look into loans for new businesses and be sure to have a thorough business plan.
 It's usually easier to get a small business loan if you already have paying customers.
 If this isn't an option, you can try for a personal loan if it's enough to get you started.

-Going public is actually an option for more established companies, but is a way to get additional funding to complete a project of bringing it to market.
+Going public is usually an option for more established companies, but is a way to get additional funding to complete a project and bring it to market.
 Selling shares is not always the best business strategy, however, so the various pros and cons of going public need to be considered before launching an IPO.

 How to Finance a Biotech Startup

-Every new business needs some startup capital, for research, product development and production, permits and licensing and other overhead costs.
-Once you establish your needs based on the size of your company and what stage of development it is at, you have several options for obtaining funding to choose from.
-These options are listed below.
+Every new business needs some startup capital, for research, product development and production, permits and licensing, and other overhead costs.
+Once you establish your needs based on the size of your company and stage of development, you have several options for obtaining funding.
+Below is a list of some of these options.